 verify-on-device

-Build, install, and visually verify the app on an Android emulator or device
+Build, install, and visually verify the app on an Android emulator or device.
+Uses the Android CLI for agents (android) when available with a full mobile-mcp/adb fallback.

 npx skills add woocommerce/woocommerce-android --skill verify-on-deviceVerify on Device